nacular/doodle/docs/applications.md

 You can either launch an app **top-level**, or **nested** within another app.
 The Application class does not change regardless of the launch mode.
 That is because apps have no knowledge of the mode they will run in, making them independent of browser concepts by default.

-?> Doodle does not expose any browser concepts to apps.
-The launch step is the only place where HTML elements are directly accepted, and this is only to support running Doodle apps within a non-Doodle page.
+?> Doodle does not expose any browser or desktop-specific concepts to apps.
+The launch step is the only place where HTML elements are directly accepted for Web apps, and this is only to support running Doodle apps within a non-Doodle page.

 ### Top-level Apps

-Most apps will run independent of others and exist purely within the context of a page (or element within it).
+Most apps will run independent of others and exist purely within the context of a page, or element within it (for Web apps).
 Use the [`application`](https://github.com/nacular/doodle/blob/master/Browser/src/jsMain/kotlin/io/nacular/doodle/application/Application.kt#L65) function to launch apps this way.
 The result is a full-screen experience by default, with the app taking up the entire page and control all aspects of it.
 You can also provide an HTML element when launching a top-level app.
 This allows you to host Doodle apps in non-Doodle contexts.
 The apps in this documentation are top-level within specific elements.